fjnoyp/seren_ai_flutter/README.md

 Mobile is testflight only.
 Website is hosted live at: https://seren-ai.web.app/

-Contact kylcheng@gmail.com for access, or login/pw is included in my resume.
+Contact kylcheng@gmail.com for access, login/pw for web access is included in my resume.

-[GIF PLACEHOLDER: Voice command creating a new task]

-[GIF PLACEHOLDER: AI updating multiple items from a single voice request]

-[GIF PLACEHOLDER: Gantt chart visualization and interaction]
+## Demo Videos

+Here are demo videos showcasing Seren AI's capabilities:

+### Mobile Voice Control Demos

+1. **[Demo1-CreateTask.mp4](docs/Demo1-CreateTask.mp4)** - Creating a new task for the advanced budgeting feature and adding it to the MVP project using voice commands.

+2. **[Demo2-SearchTask.mp4](docs/Demo2-SearchTask.mp4)** - Finding all fix-related tasks that are overdue and high priority through voice interaction.

+3. **[Demo3-FindCreateNote.mp4](docs/Demo3-FindCreateNote.mp4)** - Creating a note that summarizes all tasks assigned to Renata that were completed in the last 3 weeks using voice commands.

+4. **[Demo4-UpdateNote.mp4](docs/Demo4-UpdateNote.mp4)** - Updating a note to improve formatting and include estimated time for each task using voice commands.

+### Web Interface Demos

+5. **[Demo5-WebFindTasks.mp4](docs/Demo5-WebFindTasks.mp4)** - Demonstrating how to filter and display high priority tasks completed in the last month that were assigned to Letty using the Web AI.

+6. **[Demo6-WebFeatureOverview.mp4](docs/Demo6-WebFeatureOverview.mp4)** - Comprehensive overview of web interface features including task management, time tracking, and reporting capabilities using the Web AI.

 ## Technical Architecture